 - If you agree with the effort levels – click the “I certify” box above the summary tab; then click on submit.

-DO NOT CLICK the Change Effort button if you believe the percentages are incorrect, contact your grant manager and department fiscal staff immediately for assistance.
+DO NOT CLICK the Change Effort button if you believe the percentages are incorrect, contact your grant manager immediately for assistance.
+Once effort has been certified, it is very difficult to change appointments.

 PROGRESS REPORTING